Toilet Room Dimensions by Code & by Comfort

 The minimum size of a small shower can be no less than 30 x 30 inches, meaning the portion you stand in (not the raised lips of the pan).
 The shower head must also fit in this 30 inch diameter disc-shaped area.
 The NKBA says 36 x 36 inches is a better minimum size.
 This is for square shaped pans.
 For a rectangle shower pan, the shortest width may be no less than 30 inches, with 36 inches being recommended.

 Toilet Placements & Compartments

 Toilets are to be no less than 15 inches from the centerline (a line running front-to-back) from any wall or fixture.
+The minimum toilet distance from the wall is non-negotiable.
 Increase this to 18 inches for comfort.
 The compartment for a toilet, if built, is to be no less than 30 inches wide by 60 inches long.
 Increase this to 36 x 66 inches based on the NKBA’s guidance.

 Toilet Sizes for Residential Toilet Rooms

 What will effect the size of your water closet the most is the size of your toilet, since you have to have clearance on the sides and in front of it.
 Let's look at the two main types of toilets you'll be considering and how that plays into things.